chanind/word2vec-gender-bias-explorer/README.md

 ## Why?

-This project is an attempt to use the biases learned by AI algorithms as a way to view the biases in our own language and society.
-AI learns from us, and learns the biases and prejudices that we ourselves teach it.
-Rather than trying to debias AI, this project tries to use the biases that are learned by AI as a way to show ourselves how our society and language are biased.
-Rather than trying to debias AI, we can use biased AI to help debias ourselves.
+AI learns from us, and learns the biases and prejudices that we teach it.
+Rather than trying to debias AI, this project tries to use the biases that are learned by AI as a way to show the that biases appear in human language.
+Also, I read the paper [Man is to Computer Programmer as Woman is to Homemaker?
+Debiasing Word Embeddings](https://proceedings.neurips.cc/paper/2016/file/a486cd07e4ac3d270571622f4f316ec5-Paper.pdf) and really wanted to do something fun with the concept!

 ## How it works